 function becomes the first argument of the next function and so on.

 Compared to nested function calls, the benefit of this approach is that the operation sequence is read from left-to-right (not from the inside and out).
 Compared with non-nested function calls, the benefit of this approach is that there are fewer variables created.
+The downside is that it is harder to debug (find errors) or improve the code, because you cannot inspect the results from intermedidate steps.

 How to write a good script?¶